 - sparkling sugar

-- Preheat oven to 350ºF.
+- Preheat oven to 350ºF and prep your pans.
 Butter two 4"x2" round cake pans and line bottoms with parchment rounds.
 Dust sides with flour and tap out excess.
 Line 3 cups in a muffin tin with cupcake liners.

 - In a large bowl, whisk together the flour, vanilla bean seeds, baking powder, baking soda, and salt.

 - In the bowl of a stand mixer fitted with the wire whip attachment (or using a second large bowl and handheld electric mixer) begin beating the egg whites on medium-high speed.
 After a few seconds, slowly pour in the sugar while continuing to beat.
 Beat for 3-4 minutes, or until white and fluffy.

 - Reduce mixer speed to medium.
 Slowly and carefully pour melted butter into egg mixture while beating.
 Add vanilla extract and continue to beat just until all ingredients are incorporated, wiping down bowl and beater as needed.

 - With mixer on low speed, add ⅓ of the flour mixture followed by ½ of the buttermilk.
 Continue to alternate adding dry and wet ingredients in this manner until all have been added, beginning and ending with dry ingredients.
 Mix just until evenly incorporated, again wiping down bowl and beater as needed.